jhipster/jhipster-kotlin/README.md

-> ## ⚠️ Status: In Development
+> ## 🛠 Mode: Development
 >
-> This project is currently in development.
-We would love ❤️ to see you to use it and give us your feedback and help in shaping this project 💪
+> JHipster-Kotlin is currently in development.
+We encourage you to use it and give us your feedback.

 <div align="center">
 	<a href="https://github.com/jhipster/jhipster-kotlin">